hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

-The first few DHCPv4 configuration elements define some global parameters. ``valid-lifetime`` defines how long the addresses (leases) given out by the server are valid.
-If nothing changes, a client that got an address is allowed to use it for 4000 seconds.
-(Note that integer numbers are specified as is, without any quotes around them.) ``renew-timer`` and ``rebind-timer`` are values (also in seconds) that define T1 and T2 timers that govern when the client will begin the renewal and rebind procedures.
+The first few DHCPv4 configuration elements define some global parameters. ``valid-lifetime`` defines how long the addresses (leases) given out by the server are valid; the default is for a client to be allowed to use a given address for 4000 seconds.
+(Note that integer numbers are specified as is, without any quotes around them.) ``renew-timer`` and ``rebind-timer`` are values (also in seconds) that define the T1 and T2 timers that govern when the client begins the renewal and rebind processes.

 .. note::

-   Beginning with Kea 1.6.0 the lease valid lifetime is extended from a single value to a triplet with minimum, default and maximum values using ``min-valid-lifetime``, ``valid-lifetime`` and ``max-valid-lifetime``.
-When the client does not specify a lifetime the default value is used, when it specifies using a DHCP option code 51 this value is used if it is not less than the  minimum (in this case the minimum is returned) or greater than the maximum (in this case the maximum is used).
+   Beginning with Kea 1.6.0, the lease valid-lifetime is extended from a single value to a triplet with minimum, default, and maximum values using ``min-valid-lifetime``, ``valid-lifetime``, and ``max-valid-lifetime``.
+   As of Kea 1.9.5, these values may be specified in client classes.
+The procedure the server uses to select which lifetime value to use is as follows:

+   If the client query is a BOOTP query, the server always uses the infinite lease time (e.g. 0xffffffff).
+Otherwise, the server must determine which configured triplet to use by first searching all classes assigned to the query, and then the subnet selected for the query.

+   Classes are searched in the order they were assigned to the query; the server uses the triplet from the first class that specifies it.
+   If no classes specify the triplet, the server uses the triplet specified by the subnet selected for the client.
+If the subnet does not explicitly specify it, the server next looks at the subnet's shared-network (if one exists), then for a global specification, and finally the global default.

+   If the client requested a lifetime value via DHCP option 51, then the lifetime value used is the requested value bounded by the configured triplet.
+In other words, if the requested lifetime is less than the configured minimum, the configured minimum is used; if it is more than the configured maximum, the configured maximum is used.
+If the client did not provide a requested value, the lifetime value used is the triplet default value.

 .. note::

    Both ``renew-timer`` and ``rebind-timer`` are optional.
-The server will only send ``rebind-timer`` to the client, via DHCPv4 option code 59, if it is less than ``valid-lifetime``; and it will only send ``renew-timer``, via DHCPv4 option code 58, if it is less than ``rebind-timer`` (or ``valid-lifetime`` if ``rebind-timer`` was not specified).
+The server only sends ``rebind-timer`` to the client, via DHCPv4 option code 59, if it is less than ``valid-lifetime``; and it only sends ``renew-timer``, via DHCPv4 option code 58, if it is less than ``rebind-timer`` (or ``valid-lifetime`` if ``rebind-timer`` was not specified).
 In their absence, the client should select values for T1 and T2 timers according to `RFC 2131 <https://tools.ietf.org/html/rfc2131>`_.